Rosalina121/kremstream-neo/README.md

 ![Sims 2 Wait](readme-assets/sims2wait.gif)

 ## External programs
 ### OBS
 There's a websocket server connected to the OBS' one.
 You can change scenes and do other stuff straight from the deck view.

 ### VNyan
-A connection to the VNyan websocket is made.
-You need to create a graph in there that listens on stuff.
+You need to create a graph in VNyan that listens on stuff.
 Right now for example I have a "reset pos" button on Deck that sends a message that calls the websocket and resets the avatar position in VNyan.
 It's pretty basic so far, but personally I don't have more uses for that.

 ## Extras
-### OCR
+### Easter eggs
-There's a simple draft OCR implementation with `tesseract.js`.
-It grabs a frame from an OBS source (or scene) and just rawdoggs it and spits out garbage.
-I had hoped to use it to get live stats from Mario Kart for an overlay, but now I think that should be an external project.
-Leaving the draft in code, who knows, maybe it will come in handy.
+In `eastereggs.ts` there is an example that plays the falling pipe mp3 through vlc (in cli mode) when an incoming message contains "!pipe".

 ## TODOs and WIPs
 - [ ] Error handling for OBS requests
   - [ ] checks if scenes are valid
   - [ ] don't crash everything on tiny errors
+- [ ] Cleanup unused code after Twitch/Youtube decoupling